 In verse 1, a king is enthroned: the Lord asks the Messiah to sit at his right hand, until his enemies are overthrown.
-Some commentators think that this is the same idea communicated in verse 7: “He shall drink of the brook in the way: therefore shall he lift up the head.”
-Since water is often used a symbol of affliction, some think that “drinking of the brook” refers to a period of suffering and“lifting up the head” refers to being exalted afterwards.
-This would certainly be true of Jesus: “He humbled Himself by becoming obedient to the point of death, even death on a cross.
+Verse 7 may communicate the same idea: “He will drink from the brook by the way; therefore he will lift up his head.”
+Since water is often used a symbol of affliction, some think that drinking from the brook refers to a period of suffering and lifting up his head refers to a subsequent exaltation.
+This would certainly be true of Christ, who “humbled Himself by becoming obedient to the point of death, even death on a cross.
 For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, so that at the name of Jesus every knee will bow.”
-He humbled himself in suffering, therefore he was exalted.
+Christ humbled himself in suffering, therefore he was exalted.
 If this is true, then verses 1 and 7 are closely connected.
 But since the imagery is in question, let’s look at verse 2.

-Look at verse 3.
-This verse describes the reaction of Messiah’s people to “the day of thy power.”
+Verse 3 describes the reaction of Messiah’s people to “the day of his power.”
 Is there anywhere else in the Psalm that this idea is communicated?
-Do you see it?
-Verse 5 says, “The Lord at thy right hand shall strike through kings in the day of his wrath” (emphasis added).
+Verse 5 says, “The Lord is at your right hand; he will shatter kings on the day of his wrath.”
 It is unmistakably clear that verses 3 and 5 are parallel verses.

 If you learned how to write a five-paragraph essay in school, you may have been told to put your thesis sentence in the first paragraph.
-In English literary structure, highlighted ideas are usually at the beginning.
+In English literary structure, key ideas are usually at the beginning.
 But this is not often the case in Hebrew literary structure.
 What we have in Psalm 110 is a clear case of chiastic structure, where highlighted ideas go at the center.
 David signals that verse 4 is of great importance by surrounding it with sets of parallel ideas and phrases.
-God’s oath to the Messiah is of the greatest importance to David: “The Lord hath sworn, and will not repent [change his mind (ESV)], Thou art a priest for ever after the order of Melchizedek.”
+God’s oath to the Messiah is of the greatest importance to David: “The Lord has sworn and will not change his mind, ‘You are a priest forever after the order of Melchizedek.'”

-Melchizedek is only mentioned one other time in the Old Testament, in Genesis 14:17-20.
+Melchizedek is only mentioned one other time in the OT, in Genesis 14:17-20.

-While this may not seem like much to go on, Psalm 110 is clear that the Messiah will be like the mysterious priest-king Melchizedek.
+While this may not seem like much to go on, Psalm 110 makes clear that the Messiah will be like the mysterious priest-king Melchizedek.
 Some have suggested that Melchizedek was actually Jesus, showing up before his incarnation; however, it is safer to view Melchizedek as a type of Christ.
-A “type” is when God uses a person or a place as a symbol or example of what is coming in the future.
+A “type” is when God uses a person, place, or institution as a symbol or example of what is coming in the future.